-Conceptually, the plan looks to add a signalized full-movement intersection at Brian Coburn Boulevard, in line with the entrance for the park and ride.
-A curb-cut with a right-in right-out will be provided to allow better access to the gas bar that will be located along the north-east corner of the site (FoTenn, 2018).
-Additional entrances will be provided in the northwest corner of Brian Coburn Boulevard in the form of a right-in right out, as well as at the south corner of the property along Navan Road.
-The third entrance along Navan Road will be a full-movement intersection, mostly used by loading vehicles (FoTenn, 2018).
+Conceptually, the plan looks to add a signalized full-movement intersection at Brian Coburn Boulevard, in line with the entrance for the park and ride on the opposite side.
+A curb-cut with a right-in right-out will be provided to allow better access to the gas bar that will be located in southeast corner of the site.
+An additional entrance will be provided off Navan Road in the southeast portion.
+Eight townhomes will be accessed directly off the cul-de-sac at the north end of Pagė Road.

-As detailed in IBI (2018), the development will be on full municipal services.
-Via an extension of the existing storm sewers from Renaud Road and along Navan Road to the site, stormwater will be directed to the existing storm sewers outletting to the stormwater management pond to the south of Renaud Road (IBI, 2018).
+As detailed in J. L. Richards (2021), the development will be on full municipal services.
+Via an extension of the existing storm sewers from Renaud Road and along Navan Road to the site, stormwater will be directed to the existing storm sewers outletting to the stormwater management pond to the south of Renaud Road (J. L. Richards, 2021).
 This existing stormwater management pond (known as Pond # 3) was designed to provide an enhanced level of water quality protection (80% removal of total suspended sediments).
-The downstream infrastructure was designed to provide capacity and treatment of stormwater runoff from the site (IBI, 2018).
-The gas bar lands will utilize a dedicated oil and grit separator for the asphalt surface drainage, with other oil and grit separators treating surface parking runoff (IBI, 2018).
-Low Impact Development measures will be implemented as best as possible as part of the commercial development due to erosion concerns in Mud Creek, downstream of Pond # 3.
-These measures may include detention of the first 25 mm of rainfall on-site, with an opportunity to infiltrate using flat roof storage and depressed curbs with bioswales in the surface parking areas leading to infiltration galleries (IBI, 2018).
+The downstream infrastructure was designed to provide capacity and treatment of stormwater runoff from the site (J. L. Richards, 2021).
+The gas bar lands will utilize a dedicated oil and grit separator for the asphalt surface drainage.

 The site is within the study area for the Community Design Plan for Phase 1 of the East Urban Community and is designated General Urban Area on Schedule B of the City's Official Plan, with a current zoning of Development Reserve.
-The closest lands designated Urban Natural Features are approximately 300 metres to the east of the northeast part of the site, east of Pond # 1 to the east of Page Road.
+The closest lands designated Urban Natural Features are approximately 300 metres to the east of the northeast part of the site, east of Pond # 1 to the east of Pagé Road.
 No portions of the Natural Heritage System, as shown on Schedule L1 of the Official Plan are on the site, with the closest portion along the James Blais Municipal Drain corridor approximately 170 metres to the northwest of the site.
-Unstable slopes are shown in the west and north portions of the site on Schedule K. As shown by the purple line on Map 1, the vast majority of the site and lands to the north are part of the high-rated Navan Road at Page Road Urban Natural Area (Muncaster and Brunton, 2005).
+Unstable slopes are shown in the west and north portions of the site on Schedule K. As shown by the purple line on Map 1, the vast majority of the site and lands to the north are part of the high-rated Navan Road at Pagé Road Urban Natural Area (Muncaster and Brunton, 2005).
 Mer Bleue is the closest provincially significant wetland and Area of Natural and Scientific Interest, with the north part of this unique feature approximately 950 metres to the south of the site.